-Full-time students pursuing graduate degrees in Bible and Ministry may be eligible for a Church Sponsored Scholarship.
+Full-time students pursuing graduate degrees in the Graduate Bible Program may be eligible for a Church Sponsored Scholarship.
 This program encourages churches to provide scholarship support for their members who are training to become leaders in the Christian church and its related ministries.
 Check with the leaders of your church to see if they offer tuition assistance.